Elrio van Heerden: PE Stars

 In 2017, after five years out of the game, van Heerden returned to sign for ABC Motsepe League side PE Stars.

 International career

-He won 37 full international caps for South Africa, scoring three goals.
-He represented "Bafana Bafana" at the 2006 Africa Cup of Nations in Egypt, the 2008 Africa Cup of Nations in Ghana and the 2009 FIFA Confederations Cup in South Africa.
+Van Heerden won 37 full international caps for South Africa, scoring three goals.
+He represented Bafana Bafana at the 2006 Africa Cup of Nations in Egypt, the 2008 Africa Cup of Nations in Ghana and the 2009 FIFA Confederations Cup in South Africa.